florentpoujol/Daneel/readme.md

 ## GUI

-Daneel allows to easilly create GUI elements in order to build HUD and prompt the player with information or interact with him.
+Daneel allows to easilly create GUI elments in order to build HUD and prompt the player with information or interact with him.

 ### Setup

-GUI elements are actually gameObjects parented to the HUD camera which is a gameObject with an orthographic camera, somewhere in your scene away from where the game actually happens.
+GUI elments are actually gameObjects parented to the HUD camera.
+The HUD camera is a gameObject with an orthographic camera component, somewhere in your scene away from where the game actually happens.
 Name it "HUDCamera" or update the value of `Daneel.config.hudCameraName`.
 If you set an orthographic scale other than 10, update the value of `Daneel.config.hudCameraOrthographicScale`.

-GUI elements may only be created from a script, you can not add them in your scene
+Available GUI objects are :
+- Daneel.GUI

-- GUIText (Daneel.GUI.Text) : text
+- GUIText (Daneel.GUI.Text)
-- GUICheckbox (Daneel.GUI.Checkbox) : checkbox
+- GUICheckbox (Daneel.GUI.Checkbox)
+- GUIInput (Daneel.GUI.Input)

-### Common elements properties
+### Common element properties

-The GUI objects are convenient wrapper around the gameObjects that the elements are made of.
-They allows to easily manipulate them.
+The GUI elments are convenient wrapper around the gameObjects they are made of that allows to easily manipulate them.
-Get and set the element's properties via their appropriate gettter and setter (or their dynamic variable).
+Get and set the object's properties via their appropriate gettter and setter (or their dynamic variable) at any time during creation or afterward.

+- Name : be sure that the name is unique during creation, if you want to retrieve an element later by its name with `GUI.Get(name)`.
+- Scale : a scale of 1 is very big, so the elments are created with a default scale of 0.2.
+You may change this value with `Daneel.config.hudElementDefaultScale`.
 - Opacity
-- Scale : a scale of 1 is very big, so the elements are created with a default scale of 0.2.
-You may change this value with `Daneel.config.hudElementDefaultScale`.
 - Label : this is the text that identifies the element on screen.
-You may create a carriage return by inserting ":br:" in the string.
+You may go to the mext line by inserting ":br:" in the string.

-- Position : guiObjects are positionned in pixels from the top-left corner of the screen
+*Position*
+Yet they are actually gameObjects in a 3D world, GUI elements are positionned on the 2D plane that is the screen.
+Similarly to Vector3, Vector2 has been introduced and must be supplied to `element:SetPosition()`.
+The origin is the top-left corner of the screen, so the x component is the distance *in pixels* from the left side of the screen.
+The y component is the distance in pixels from the top of the screen.
+For a screen that is 800x600 pixels wide, {400,300} is the center of the screen while {800,600} is its bottom-right corner.

+All GUI element may be created from script with the New(name)

 ### GUIText

 Just some text.

-GUIText is an alias of Daneel.GUI.Text.
+### GUICheckbox

+A labelled checkox that has a "checked" state which can be toggled when the user clicks on the checkbox or its label.
+I addition to the usual parameters, you may define a function as the value of the "onClick" property.
+This function will be called whenever the user click on the chekbox and receive the element as first and only argument.

+    local element = GUICheckbox.New("Box1", {
+        position = Vector2.New(400, 200),

+        onClick = function(element)
+            print()
+        end
+    })

 ## Miscellaneous